bbauska/W3Cx-4of5-thru-May-2024/README.md

 In the above example, we're iterating over all objects in ascending order.
-The onsuccess callback for cursors is a little special. <b>The cursor object itself is the result property of the request** (above we're using the shorthand, so it's event.target.result).
-Then <b>the actual key and value can be found on the key and value properties of the cursor object**.
+The onsuccess callback for cursors is a little special. <b>The cursor object itself is the result property of the request</b> (above we're using the shorthand, so it's event.target.result).
+Then <b>the actual key and value can be found on the key and value properties of the cursor object</b>.
 If you want to keep going, then you have to call cursor.continue() on the cursor.

 When you've reached the end of the data (or if there were no entries